Who are the best sledgers in the cricketing world and who are the meek victims walking back to the pavilion having been talked into getting out?

 “The whole world is watching Champ.”

-Andrew Flintoff vs. Tino Best
+Andrew Flintoff vs Tino Best Cricket

 England legend Freddie Flintoff has been involved in numerous incidents of sledging and on-field communication.